biztos/kisipar/README.md

-# Kisipar: An ABANDONED Markdown-centric web server for small sites.
+# Kisipar: An UNFINISHED (and abandoned) Markdown-centric web server for small sites.

 This was a fun project and I rewrote it several times -- twice in Perl, thrice in Go, and even once in Javascript/nodejs.
 But in the end, I never quite got